J-Rios/TLG_export_chat/README.md

 - Once you insert the "Sign-in Code" and the connection is successfully established, the sign-in validation is stored in a file named "Session.session".

-- The "Session.session" file is used in next scripts runs (logins attempts), so it wont request a Sign-in Code again.
+- The "Session.session" file is used in next script runs (logins attempts), so it wont request a Sign-in Code again.

 - If you still have problems for sign in when using the correct received code, delete the "Session.session" file and try again.